Shihan150/EPME_erosion/README.md

 ## Citation

 If you use this repository, please cite:
-Li et al. (2025), Erosion-driven delayed warming and environmental change across the End-Permian mass extinction, in revision.
+Li et al. (2026), Erosion-driven delayed warming and environmental change across the End-Permian mass extinction, accept, Nature Communications.

 ## Contact